-Select the Systemwalker Operation Manager cluster service, and select Add a resource and then Generic Application from the Action menu.
-Alternatively, right click on the Systemwalker Operation Manager cluster service, and select Add a resource and then Generic Application from the shortcut menu that appears.
+Right-click on the Systemwalker Operation Manager cluster service, and select Add Resource and then Generic Application.
+Alternatively, select the service, and select Add Resource and then Generic Application from the Action menu.

-- 1. Specify the following command line in the New Resource Wizard window: - Command line: <Systemwalker Operation Manager installation director>\MPWALKER\mpaclmgr\bin\jmaclapp.exe (\1)
+- 1. Specify the following command line in the New Resource Wizard window: - Command line: < Systemwalker Operation Manager installation director>\MPWALKER\mpaclmgr\bin\jmaclapp.exe (1) - Parameter: z:\omgr